wirecat/cfp/cfp/gophercon-2024-should-I-use-IoC.md

 # Title
-Should I use Inversion of Control Containers in Go?
+Inversion of Control (IoC) Containers, friend or foe?

 # Abstract
-Inversion of Control (IoC) Containers, evil or just misunderstood?
-Lets explore this tool at a high level so you can decide for yourself.
+If you're unfamiliar Inversion of Control (IoC) Containers or have avoided them in the past, then this may be the talk for you.
+This talk will do it's best to present an unbiased exploration of IoC Containers so you can decide for yourself if it is a friend or foe.
 We'll cover what an IoC Container is, when to use it, when not to use it, and some things to watch out for.

 # Format
 I chose the 25-Minute track vs. the more in-depth 45 minute track because I believe the community would benefit more from a high-level overview of IoC Containers vs. a deep dive.